Coupling Via Commands

 The linkages are expressed through the Transaction Level Constraints.

-For the modelling, we can’t draw arrows to tie commands together, it would quickly make the model unreadable and restrict the linkages we could represent, especially if linkages could be to many different States.
+For the representation, we can’t draw arrows to tie commands together, it would quickly make the model unreadable and restrict the linkages we could represent, especially if linkages could be to many different States.
 Instead, we reference the linked Command from the Command which is imposing the restriction.

 The interpretation of this diagram is that any transaction that has StateA under ContractA invoking Command X, will not be valid unless there is a StateB under ContractB invoking Command Y also in the transaction.